 Shop for Local Specialties

-The Veneto Region is the centre of production for many local food specialities, and Treviso is a great place to fill up your backpack or suitcase with enough staples to last you until your next trip.
-While exploring the centre, we stumbled across Fermi – a fantastic store selling jams, pickled, vegetables, pasta and herbs close to the fish market.
+The Veneto Region has loads of local food specialities, and Treviso is a great place to fill up your backpack or suitcase with enough staples to last you until your next trip.

-As you might expect, with so many picturesque spots, there are plenty of pretty outdoor cafés and restaurants with wonderful views along Treviso’s Canals.
+As you might expect, with so many picturesque spots, there are plenty of pretty outdoor cafés and restaurants with awesome views along Treviso’s Canals.

-Finding the perfect spot might depend on your personal preferences, but we liked Malvasia Café on the Canale Buranelli, where we enjoyed our food while watching small fish darting through the canal and counting the forks dropped into the water by years worth of clumsy diners.
+We really liked Malvasia Café on the Canale Buranelli, where we had aur dinner while watching small fish darting through the canal and counting the forks dropped into the water by years worth of clumsy customers.

 Visit the Unique Boat Cemetery

-If you’re a fan of unusual sights, like we are, you might want to consider a visit to the Cimitero delle Barche, a few kilometres east of Treviso.
-Sitting in the protected natural area of the Sile River Natural Park are the remains of several wooden boats that have been sunk here in the 1970s and 80s.
+If you’re like us a fan of unusual sights, you should drop by the Cimitero delle Barche a few kilometres east of Treviso.
+Lying in the protected natural area of the Sile River Natural Park are the remains of several wooden boats that have been sunk here in the 1970s and 80s.

-Left to decay, the boats have been successively reclaimed by nature and create a surprisingly beautiful scene.
-Furthermore, they serve as a refuge to several waterfowl, like coots and cormorants.
-It’s a cool spot to explore, and a visit can easily be combined with a longer tour along the Sile River.
+Left to decay, the boats have been bit by but reclaimed by nature and we thought they made for a surprisingly beautiful scene.
+They’re also used as a refuge to several waterfowl, like coots and cormorants.
+It’s a area spot to explore, and a it’s easy to combine a visit with a longer tour along the Sile River.

-The boat cemetery can be found near the town of Casier, which is about 4km or 2.5mi. southeast of Treviso.
-Without your own transport, the easiest way to reach it would be to take a bus from Treviso to Silea north of the River and then cross to the southern bank, where the boats are located.
+The boat cemetery is near the town of Casier, which is about 4km or 2.5mi. southeast of Treviso.
+If you don’t have your own car, the easiest way to reach it would be to take a bus from Treviso to Silea north of the River and then cross to the southern bank, where the boats are located.

 Map of Treviso